GoogleChrome/web.dev/src/site/content/en/blog/largest-contentful-paint/index.md

-(FMP)](https://web.dev/first-meaningful-paint/) and [Speed Index (SI)](https://web.dev/speed-index/) (both available in Lighthouse) to help capture more of the loading experience after the initial paint, but these metrics are complex, hard to explain, and often wrong -- meaning they still do not identify when the main content of the page has loaded.
+(FMP)](https://web.dev/first-meaningful-paint/) and [Speed Index (SI)](https://web.dev/speed-index/) (both available in Lighthouse) to help capture more of the loading experience after the initial paint, but these metrics are complex, hard to explain, and often wrong&mdash;meaning they still do not identify when the main content of the page has loaded.

-Sometimes simpler is better, and the latest research done in the [Web Performance Working Group](https://www.w3.org/webperf/) suggests that a more accurate way to measure when the main content of a page is loaded is to look at when the largest element was rendered.
+Sometimes simpler is better.
+Based on discussions in the [W3C Web Performance Working Group](https://www.w3.org/webperf/) and research done at Google, we've found that a more accurate way to measure when the main content of a page is loaded is to look at when the largest element was rendered.

 ## Largest Contentful Paint defined

-The [Largest Contentful Paint API](https://wicg.github.io/largest-contentful-paint/), available in the Chrome 77 beta, reports the render time of the largest content element visible in the viewport.
+The [Largest Contentful Paint (LCP)](https://wicg.github.io/largest-contentful-paint/) API, available in Chrome 77 beta, reports the render time of the largest content element visible in the viewport.

 ### What elements are considered?